ryandeussing/jimhopper/_the-brain/cycles.md

 Here I want to note that, especially for very traumatized people, attending to body sensations associated with trauma, even unintentionally in the midst of a mindfulness exercise, can be quite [triggering](/child-abuse/consequences-of-abuse/getting-triggered/) (e.g., of traumatic memories and trauma-based emotional reactions) and overwhelming.
 So it can be safest – and most helpful – to first experience mindfulness in the context of a relationship with a mindful therapist.
 This is illustrated by several case vignettes in chapters (e.g., by Tara Brach and by Pat Ogden) of a [book I co-edited](http://www.amazon.com/Mindfulness-Oriented-Interventions-Trauma-Integrating-Contemplative/dp/1462518583/ref=nosim/?tag=jimhoppercom-20).

 Certainly mindfulness and other contemplative methods for engaging with and transforming suffering are not quick fixes or panaceas.
 Even after cultivating the self-care and self-regulation skills needed to engage directly with trauma or other forms of extreme suffering, engaging with and transforming suffering can be a long process.
-(However, sometimes healing can be sudden and lasting, as documented by Miller and C'de Baca in&nbsp;[Quantum Change](https://www.amazon.com/Quantum-Change-Epiphanies-Insights-Transform/dp/1572305053/ref=nosim/?tag=jimhoppercom-20), although it is unrealistic to expect or count on such experiences.)
+(However, sometimes healing can be sudden and lasting, as documented by Miller and C'de Baca in [Quantum Change](https://www.amazon.com/Quantum-Change-Epiphanies-Insights-Transform/dp/1572305053/ref=nosim/?tag=jimhoppercom-20), although it is unrealistic to expect or count on such experiences.)

 Also, we are all creatures of habit, and old habits can be hard to break, especially if they (have seemed to) ensure our physical or psychological survival.
 But with a foundation of self-regulation skills, regular practice, and relationships that support both, mindfully engaging with one’s suffering can facilitate the healing cycle of *seeking to engage and transform suffering*.

-In my chapter, [Harnessing the Seeking, Satisfaction and Embodiment Circuitries in Contemplative Approaches to Healing Trauma](/pdf/Hopper_2015_Harnessing_the_Seeking_Satisfaction_and_Embodiment_Circuitries.pdf), and in several other chapters of [Mindfulness-Oriented Interventions for Trauma](http://www.amazon.com/Mindfulness-Oriented-Interventions-Trauma-Integrating-Contemplative/dp/1462518583/ref=nosim/?tag=jimhoppercom-20)&nbsp;(co-edited with colleagues), there are many examples of how mindfulness can play an integral role in the healing cycle of *seeking to engage and transform suffering*.
+In my chapter, [Harnessing the Seeking, Satisfaction and Embodiment Circuitries in Contemplative Approaches to Healing Trauma](/pdf/Hopper_2015_Harnessing_the_Seeking_Satisfaction_and_Embodiment_Circuitries.pdf), and in several other chapters of [Mindfulness-Oriented Interventions for Trauma](http://www.amazon.com/Mindfulness-Oriented-Interventions-Trauma-Integrating-Contemplative/dp/1462518583/ref=nosim/?tag=jimhoppercom-20) (co-edited with colleagues), there are many examples of how mindfulness can play an integral role in the healing cycle of *seeking to engage and transform suffering*.

 ## Contemplative Practices and Seeking True Goods